arassec/igor/module-misc/src/main/resources/doc/filter-by-timestamp-action.md

-# 'Filter by timestamp' Action
+# 'Filter by Timestamp' Action

 ## Description
 This action filters data items by comparing a timestamp from the input against a configured time span.